Supper club: History

-The first supper club in the United States was established in Beverly Hills, California, by Milwaukee, Wisconsin, native Lawrence Frank.
+The first supper club in the United States was established in Beverly Hills, California, by Milwaukee, Wisconsin native Lawrence Frank.
 Supper clubs became popular during the 1930s and 1940s, although some establishments that later became supper clubs had previously gained notoriety as prohibition roadhouses.

 Traditionally, supper clubs were considered a "destination" where patrons would spend the whole evening, from cocktail hour to nightclub-style entertainment after dinner.
 In recent years, a new meaning for "supper club" had taken root in various places.They are now often used to refer to restaurants which feature a relaxed and fun atmosphere, rather than the all-night entertainment destinations of the past.

 Typical menu

 Supper clubs generally feature simple menus with somewhat limited offerings featuring typical American cuisine.
 Dishes may include prime rib, steaks, chicken, and fish.
 An all-you-can-eat Friday night fish fry is particularly common at Wisconsin supper clubs, as are brandy old fashioneds.
-Relish trays with items such as crackers, cheese, carrots, green onions, pickles, cherry peppers, radishes, and celery are typically served at the table on lazy Susans.
+Relish trays with items such as crackers, cheese, carrots, green onions, pickles, cherry peppers, radishes, and celery are typically served at the table on Lazy Susans.

 In the United Kingdom

 Supper clubs in the UK adopted the cabaret concept of the American 1930s and 1940s and aimed to bring the ambience of the underground New York jazz club to the UK entertainment scene, where people could enjoy a dinner without the formality of a ball, whilst enjoying live music.
 These clubs were often the centre of social networks in both rural communities and cities.
 Traditional supper club menus consisted of standard American fare, and in the UK there was a concerted drive to give the food and wine a British twist.
-Some supper clubs were purely informal dining societies whilst others incorporated musical acts to complement the atmosphere.
+Some supper clubs were purely informal dining societies, while others incorporated musical acts to complement the atmosphere.
 There was also a form of supper club which acted as an informal dating platform.
 Both have largely been replaced by modern nightclubs.

 The term "supper club" is enjoying a revival with slightly different meaning – generally a small underground club (often with roving premises which are only revealed to the guests when they buy a ticket), where guests eat from a restricted or set menu, and are expected to fraternise with other guests whom they may not know.

 In the 2020s in the UK 'underground restaurants' and 'supper clubs' started to blossom, with reviews in leading newspapers such as The Times and The Guardian.
-They range across the UK but are mainly concentrated in London.
-These are advertised by word of mouth and on social media networks such as Twitter and Facebook.
-There are a number of ways to find out about supper clubs including social media and the website Eat My World, which lists events all over the UK.
-Some supper clubs in London are advertised on Grub Club, a London online supperclub platform.